 Who can take part

 - You must be between 18 and 30 years old.
 Registration is possible from the age of 17, but young people cannot start an activity until they are 18.
-Participants must complete their activity before they turn 31.
+Participants must start their activity before they turn 31.

 - You must be legally resident in or have the nationality of one of the European Union (EU) Member States.
 Volunteering Projects are also open for young people from Iceland, Liechtenstein, Norway, Turkey, the former Yugoslav Republic of Macedonia and countries neighbouring the EU.